 The R2k9 comes in a Nantuk case that is cut specifically for the R2K9 and its components.

 The suppressor comes in two pieces that you easily screw together to complete the suppressor.
 The way the suppressor is laid out makes it easy to breakdown and store in whatever configuration you prefer.

-Microtech uses the same level of attention to detail on its suppressors that is used on the knives.
+Microtech uses the same level of attention to detail on its suppressors that is uses on their knives.
 The design of the outside of the can has a nice pattern that’s extremely abrasive, which allows you to grab ahold of the suppressor and twist it on or off extremely easily.

 The Microtech Defense logo and information is etched into the side of the can and includes the can’s serial number and all of Microtech’s business information.

 The can comes in three different colors: black, apocalyptic, and coyote.
 I was fortunate enough to be able to see the black and apocalyptic in person.
 I personally like black, it goes with everything.
 But the apocalyptic is an extremely durable finish and looks great.
 I think it would be the best option for someone who’s going to be rough, or at least not baby the can.